Extra pearls in graph theory: Minimal cut

 \section{Minimal cut}

-Recall that a \emph{directed graph} (or briefly a \emph{digraph}) is a graph, where the edges have a direction associated with them; that is, an edge in a digraph is defined as an {}\emph{ordered} pair of vertexes.
+Recall that a \emph{directed graph} (or briefly a \emph{digraph}) is a graph where the edges have a direction (also known as orientation) associated with them; that is, an edge in a digraph is defined as an \textit{ordered} pair of vertices.
+A choice of directions on every edge of a graph is called its \emph{orientation}.

 \begin{thm}{Min-cut theorem} Let $G$ be a digraph.
-Fix vertexes $s$ and $t$ in~$G$.
-Then the maximal number of oriented paths from $s$ to $t$ which do not have common edges equals to the minimal number of edges one can remove from $G$ so that there will be no oriented path from $s$ to $t$. \end{thm}
+Fix vertices $s$ and $t$ in~$G$.
+Then the maximal number of directed paths from $s$ to $t$ which do not have common edges equals the minimal number of edges one can remove from $G$ so that there will be no directed path from $s$ to $t$. \end{thm}

-\parit{Proof.} Denote by $m$ the maximal number of oriented paths from $s$ to $t$ which do not have common edges.
-Denote by $n$ the minimal number of edges one can remove from $G$ to disconnect $t$ from $s$; more precisely, after removing $n$ edges from $G$, there will be no oriented path from $s$ to~$t$.
+\parit{Proof.} Denote by $m$ the maximal number of directed paths from $s$ to $t$ which do not have common edges.
+Denote by $n$ the minimal number of edges one can remove from $G$ to disconnect $t$ from $s$; more precisely, after removing $n$ edges from $G$, there will be no directed path from $s$ to~$t$.

-Let $P_1, \dots, P_m$ be a maximal collection of oriented paths from $s$ to $t$ which have no common edges.
-Note that in order to disconnected $t$ from $s$, we have to cut at least one edge in each path $P_1, \dots, P_m$.
+Let $P_1, \dots, P_m$ be a maximal collection of directed paths from $s$ to $t$ which have no common edges.
+Note that in order to disconnect $t$ from $s$, we have to cut at least one edge in each path $P_1, \dots, P_m$.
 In particular, $n\ge m$.

-Consider the new orientation on $G$ where each path $P_i$ is oriented backwards --- from $t$ to $s$.
+Consider the new orientation on $G$ where each path $P_i$ is oriented backward --- from $t$ to $s$.

-Consider the set $S$ of the vertexes which are reachable from $s$ by oriented paths for this new orientation.
+Consider the set $S$ of the vertices which are reachable from $s$ by directed paths for this new orientation.

-Assume $S$ contains $t$; that is, there is a path $Q$ from $s$ to $t$, which can move along $P_i$ only backwards.
+Assume $S$ contains $t$; that is, there is a path $Q$ from $s$ to $t$, which can move along $P_i$ only backward.

 (Further, the path $Q$ will be used the same way as the augmenting path in the proof of the marriage theorem.
 In a sequence of moves, we will improve the collection $Q,P_1,\dots,P_m$ so that there will be no overlaps.
 On the diagram, a case with $m=1$ that requires two moves is shown; $P_1$ is marked by a solid line and $Q$ is marked by a dashed line.)